ZebraRoy/llm-adapter.js/README.md

 ### Other Providers in Browser

-Most other providers have CORS restrictions for direct browser usage.
-The library will show helpful warnings:
+CORS behavior for other providers can vary by endpoint and over time.
+The library will show helpful warnings; avoid exposing API keys in the client and prefer server-side or a lightweight proxy:

 ```typescript
 const response = await sendMessage({